Young Pioneers (Soviet Union): Colours of units of the VLAUPO

-These colours, in gold fringe, were in red with the organizational badge and motto in the observe and in the reverse the name of the school detachment (elementary or secondary) or area authority (village/selsoviet, town/city, district/autonomous district, oblast/autonomous republic/autonomous oblast and republican) of the VLAUPO in gold lettering.
+These colours, in gold fringe, were in red with the organizational badge and motto in the obverse and in the reverse the name of the school detachment (elementary or secondary) or area authority (village/selsoviet, town/city, district/autonomous district, oblast/autonomous republic/autonomous oblast and republican) of the VLAUPO in gold lettering.

 Awards

 The Young Pioneers who excelled in academic study, work, sports or social activity were elected to the self-governing institutions, were sent as delegates to the Young Pioneers gatherings (including All-Union ones).
 The most notable were recognized in the organization's Book of Honor.
-During World War II, many Young Pioneers fought against Nazis in partisan detachments and/or Party underground units, which existed near their homes on territories occupied by Nazi Germany and their allies, while Pioneers in areas away from enemy lines helped in the homefront efforts.
+During World War II, many Young Pioneers fought against Nazis in partisan detachments and/or Party underground units, which existed near their homes on territories occupied by Nazi Germany and their allies, while Pioneers in areas away from enemy lines helped in the home front efforts.
 Nearly 30,000 of them were awarded various orders and medals; four Young Pioneers became Heroes of the Soviet Union.
 One of the famous young pioneer All-Union camps was "Artek" located in Crimea opened in the 1930s.
 The camp was located on the top of the mountain "A-yu-dahg" which means "Bear's Mountain".
 Only the best students were selected to go there based on their grades and leadership.
 Young communists from other countries were welcome as well.

 In popular culture

 In the 1935 live-action animated film The New Gulliver (a Communist retelling of Jonathan Swift's classic novel), the framing story takes place at the Artek Young Pioneer camp, and the main character, Petya Konstantinov is an exemplary Pioneer boy.

 The 1936 musical composition Peter and the Wolf written by Sergey Prokofiev is about a Young Pioneer called Peter who captures a wolf.

 The 1964 satirical comedy film Welcome, or No Trespassing, directed by Elem Klimov, takes place in a Young Pioneer camp.

 The 1972 stop motion animated film Cheburashka features a group of Young Pioneers, and the titular character and his friend, Crocodile Gena decide to become Pioneers themselves.

-The 2013 video game / visual novel Everlasting Summer also takes place in a Pioneer camp somewhere in Soviet Union.

-The 2021 song by German band Lindemann titled ‘’Ich hasse kinder’’ features imagery and its plot centered around the young pioneers.